 Both PRK and LASIK are extremely safe and effective laser vision correction procedures with high patient satisfaction rates.
 The primary difference lies in the initial corneal preparation.
 LASIK creates a thin flap, while PRK removes the surface epithelial cells entirely.
 This makes the early recovery period different.
 PRK often involves a few days of moderate discomfort and a longer visual stabilization period (several weeks to months) compared to LASIK.
 In terms of long-term risks, PRK eliminates the rare flap-related complications possible with LASIK, making it the preferred choice for patients with thinner corneas or certain occupations.
 The overall risk profile for serious vision-threatening complications is exceptionally low for both when performed on a suitable candidate by an experienced surgeon.
 For information on managing common post-operative symptoms, see our article Dry Eyes After LASIK: Prevention And Management.

-Advanced PRK, or Photorefractive Keratectomy, is a laser vision correction procedure that reshapes the cornea to correct refractive errors like nearsightedness, farsightedness, and astigmatism.
-It is termed "advanced" due to modern technological enhancements, such as wavefront-guided or topography-guided laser treatments, which create a highly personalized corneal map for greater precision.
+Advanced PRK (Photorefractive Keratectomy) is a sophisticated laser vision correction procedure designed to reshape the cornea and correct refractive errors like nearsightedness, farsightedness, and astigmatism.
+It is considered "advanced" due to modern technological improvements, such as wavefront-guided treatments that map the eye with extreme precision for a more customized outcome.
 Unlike LASIK, PRK does not involve creating a corneal flap; instead, the surgeon gently removes the thin outer layer of the cornea (the epithelium) before applying the excimer laser.
-This makes it a preferred option for individuals with thinner corneas or certain corneal irregularities.
-Recovery involves a few days of mild discomfort and gradual visual improvement over several weeks, with outcomes providing excellent, stable vision.
+This makes it an excellent option for patients with thinner corneas or certain corneal irregularities.
+For a detailed look at the latest techniques and benefits, see our resource on Advanced PRK Services in Arlington, VA.
+The procedure offers a permanent solution for clear vision, with a recovery period that involves a few days of mild discomfort as the epithelium regenerates.

 130 reviews